-If you are charged an illegal fee, contact: your local council's Trading Standards team and your agent's redress scheme (either the Property Redress Scheme or the Property Ombudsman) - and let us know here.
-If you have paid an illegal fee you cannot be evicted under Section 21 as long as the landlord or agent has not paid it back.
+Please note if you have paid an illegal fee you cannot be evicted under Section 21 as long as the landlord or agent has not paid it back.
+L et us know about illegal practices you encounter here.

 Fees are banned.
 The law on fees was clarified in 2012; Shelter Scotland has more information here.